ThomasBury/conda-git-pip-proxy/Readme.md

     cert  = path to \cacert.pem
 ```

-Or you can specify the trusted host if you don't want to set up a pip config (but not as convenient)

-`pip install --trusted-host files.pythonhosted.org --trusted-host pypi.org --trusted-host pypi.python.org <pkg_name>`

 # R

+## Using httr
 ```r
 library(httr)
 set_config(use_proxy(url = "[proxy-address]:[port]"))
 require(devtools)
 install_github("repo_path")
 ```

+## Editing environment variables in .Renviron

-if it does not work, you can also hard code the environment variable by doing:
+if httr does not work, you can also hard code the environment variable by doing:

 * `file.edit('~/.Renviron')` in the console
 * In the .Renviron file, copy paste  http_proxy=http://[login]:[pwd]@[proxy-address]:[port]
    https_proxy=http://[login]:[pwd]@[proxy-address]:[port]   (the httpS is not supported yet)
 * Restart R and Rstudio

+## Test your access

 You can test your access by running: